buggyrace/buggy-race-about/docs/overview/why-it-exists.md

   pay to use it if it already existed)

-then this Buggy Racing might be what you'd create if you had the time and webdev experience to put together.
+then this Buggy Racing might be what you'd create if you had the time and web dev experience to put together.

 That's how this project came to be — a Teaching Fellow frustrated by how the people best positioned to create such a thing (front-line programming teaching